 Use Work IQ Mail if your organization has Microsoft 365 Copilot licenses and you want official, hosted, Microsoft-supported email MCP access with KQL search.
 Accept preview status and the limited 10-tool scope.

-Use Softeria/ms-365-mcp-server if you want the broadest Microsoft 365 coverage from a single server, don’t have Copilot licenses, or need features like TOON token optimization, multi-account support, or read-only mode.
-This is the community standard for a reason — 530 stars, active maintenance, MIT license.
+Use Softeria/ms-365-mcp-server if you want the broadest Microsoft 365 coverage from a single server, don’t have Copilot licenses, or need features like webhook subscriptions, MIP sensitivity labels, BM25 tool discovery, TOON token optimization, multi-account support, or read-only mode.
+This is the community standard for a reason — 665 stars, 200+ tools, 56 releases in 46 days, MIT license.

 Use ryaker/outlook-mcp if you need Power Automate integration alongside email and calendar.
 The workflow automation angle is unique.
 Accept the more complex setup and local token storage.